SkyrilHD/Dell-Exx50-Hackintosh/README.md

 Italic: not confirmed

 1: disable your dGPU (if you have one) with the SSDT

+2: make sure to change your SMBIOS to MacBook8,1

 Disclaimer: The list was created based on the specs.
 Please correct my mistakes